AdobeDocs/marketo.en/help/marketo/getting-started/initial-setup/configure-protocols-for-marketo.md

 This process can take up to 3 business days to complete.

-## Step 2: Allowlist Marketo IPs {#step-allowlist-marketo-ips}
+## Step 2: Allowlist Marketo Engage IPs {#step-allowlist-marketo-ips}

-When your Marketing group uses Marketo to send test emails (a best practice before sending out email blasts), the test emails are sometimes blocked by anti-spam systems that rely on sender IP addresses to verify that the email is valid.
-To ensure that those test emails arrive, add Marketo to your allowlist.
+When your Marketing group uses Marketo Engage to send test emails (a best practice before sending out email blasts), the test emails are sometimes blocked by anti-spam systems that rely on sender IP addresses to verify that the email is valid.
+To ensure that those test emails arrive, add Marketo Engage to your allowlist.

 Add these IP addresses to your corporate allowlist: